Skip to content

 HSM_PKCS11_NON_PRIVATE_OBJECTS_SUPPORT

-The object attribute CKA_PRIVATE indicates whether an object is private or public in terms of its access requirements.
-In the context of PKCS#11A public object can be accessed by an authenticated or unauthenticated sessionthe private object can be accessed only using an authenticated session.
+The CKA_PRIVATE object attribute indicates whether an object is private or public in terms of its access requirements.
+In the context of PKCS#11, a public object can be accessed by an authenticated or unauthenticated session, while a private object can only be accessed using an authenticated session.

 HSM_PKCS11_DISABLE_CONFLICTING_ATTR

-Allows the use of conflicting attributes (e.g. CKA_SENSITIVE e CKA_EXTRACTABLE with CK_TRUE values).
+Allows the use of conflicting attributes (e.g. CKA_SENSITIVE and CKA_EXTRACTABLE with CK_TRUE values).

 To allow the creation of objects with conflicting attributes, this environment variable must be used.
-Currently, this option is valid for the attributes CKA_SENSITIVE e CKA_EXTRACTABLE.
+Currently, this option is valid for the CKA_SENSITIVE and CKA_EXTRACTABLE attributes.

-Variable not defined or defined for 0: does not allow the generation of objects with conflicting attributes.
+Variable not set or set to 0: does not allow the generation of objects with conflicting attributes.

-Variable set to 1: allows the generation of objects with conflicting attributes.
+Variable set to 1: allows objects with conflicting attributes to be generated.